aci-ref/facilitation_leading_practices/activities/08-connections.md

 organizations.
 These participating individuals might also contribute to funding proposals or letters of collaboration.
-Collaborations with ACI providers may also include partial funding for personnel in the ACI organization, including Facilitator time on specific activities for the project, where this model may be important for long-term financial support of staff in the ACI-providing organization.
+Collaborations with ACI providers may also include partial funding for personnel in the ACI organization, including facilitator time on specific activities for the project, where this model may be important for long-term financial support of staff in the ACI-providing organization.